 Earl Grey is believed to be a Labrador Retriever and White Shepherd Mix in Berea, Kentucky.
 He is up to date on his vaccinations and is neutered.
 His adoption fee is $200

-If you have read some of my other posts on adoption you know that we once adopted a purebred Golden Retriever from a local shelter.
-I can’t remember the exact cost to adopt him but it was fairly low.
-The low cost was contributed to a couple of things.
-First we adopted him about 20 years ago and secondly he came from a city shelter.
 You can still adopt dogs from local government shelters but you may be competing with local rescue groups.
-This is because rescue groups may take these dogs in before anyone else has a chance to adopt them.
-Before you get upset about this let me tell you why rescue groups are doing us all a favor.
+This is because rescue groups can may take these dogs from the shelter before anyone else has a chance to adopt them.
+Before you get upset, let me tell you why rescue groups are doing us all a favor.

 Shelly appears to be a goldendoodle puppy, but the ad states they do not know what her breeding is.
 She was being held at the Fort Wayne Animal Control in Fort Wayne, In.
 Her adoption cost is $125.

 Every time a rescue group takes a dog from a shelter they are opening up space for another dog.
 Unlike rescue groups, government run shelters have a limited amount of space to work with.
-No space means a dog is put down.
-Rescue groups on the other hand will hold on to a dog until they find them a home.
+Rescue groups on the other hand will hold onto a dog until they find them a home.

-As more people chose to adopt rather than buy the demand for rescue dogs has increased.
-This allows rescue groups to be selective when finding homes for their dogs.
-Having gone through the process already we provide you with the tips and tricks you need to get a rescue dog in Rescue Dogs: Tips on How to Get One
+As more people choose to adopt the demand for rescue dogs has increased.
+This allows rescue groups to be more selective in who they adopt to.
+Having gone through the process already we provide you with the tips and tricks you need to find a rescue dog in Rescue Dogs: Tips on How to Get One

 Rescue groups serve another purpose.
 They will often vet the dogs before putting them up for adoption.
 Since rescue groups use foster homes to house their dogs, the host gets a chance to see what the dog is really like to live with.
-Medical and behavioral issues are generally taken care of by the rescue before becoming available for adoption.
+This allows the rescue group to deal with any medical or behavioral issues before placing the dog for adoption.

 Ember was rescued from a kill shelter in Texas.
 She was brought to a foster in Virginia to hopefully be adopted.
 She is listed as a German Shepherd Puppy.
 Embers adoption fee is $325

-Meet Cash.
 Cash’s mom was abandoned and had her puppies under a barn.
 Cash and his siblings needed to be bottle fed by their foster mom.
 Cash is located in Nahunta, Ga.
-The adoption fees at this rescue ranges between $100 to $200.
+The adoption fees at this rescue ranges between $100 and $200.

-Adoption fees are often a bargain once you realize what is covered by the fee.
-What is covered can vary, but most cover:
+Adoption fees are often a bargain once you realize what it covers.
+Although it can vary most cover: